CS4SG/CS4SG.github.io/_projects/Teaching Responsible Computing.md

 ### <a name="cse442">Capstone course (CSE 442)</a>

-The capstone course includes responsible computing in  at least two components: an in-class activity and the capstone project itself.
+Ethics is covered in bits and pieces throughout the term.
+In addition, there is an entire week specifically dedicated to ethics, which has two components: an in-class activity and the capstone project itself.

 #### In-class activity

 Students review a made-up dossier of government data to identify if an individual should be added to the government’s No-Fly list.
 Students must then discuss biases in the data provided and, finally, how they would respond if their job assigned them to the team automating this analysis.

-_(If need be, the text above can be expanded on)_

-Here are all the relevant material for the activity:
-* _(Links needed for the material: ideally at least the "sheet" the students get)_
+This activity is organized as follows.
+It (usually) begins with the [in-class activity]({{ site.url | append: "assets/resources/cse442/activity/No-fly-list.pdf"}}) to get them thinking about how these decisions will matter to them.
+This is then followed up with a [brief lecture]({{ site.url | append: "assets/resources/cse442/activity/lect1.pptx"}}), presentation of the [grading rubric](#rubric), and then a discussion of the rubric and lecture.

 #### Capstone project

-_(Description needed)_

-_(If possible, would be good to add some course material as well)_
+Finally, we have another activity [as part of a lecture]({{ site.url | append: "assets/resources/cse442/project/lect2.pptx"}}) asking students to discuss the ethics of their project.
+Students answers to this latter activity are evaluated using the [rubric](#rubric).
+The results of this latter activity (evaluated using the rubric) are also reported as part of our ABET evaluations.

 ### Machine learning course (CSE 474)